Eric Forrester: Storylines

-In July 2008, Eric has a heart attack while having sex with Donna and falls into a coma.
+Eric has a heart attack while having sex with Donna and falls into a coma.
 Donna has his power of attorney, thus making her acting CEO of Forrester Creations.
 As CEO, Donna gives promotions to Rick, Marcus Forrester (her newly rediscovered son, whom Eric adopts) and the mysterious Owen Knight; and she fires Ridge, Thorne and Felicia.
 Later, it is revealed that Eric was deliberately poisoned with potassium chloride, which was probably in the gin he drank just before his attack.
 Everyone is a suspect, including Owen Knight, who—out of unrequited love for Donna—confesses to the crime to take suspicion off her.
 But it turns out that Stephanie's sister, Pamela, poisoned Eric by giving him a potassium chloride-laced lemon bar.
 Her intention was only to weaken him and discredit Donna (thus avenging Stephanie) in the process.

 Eric eventually recovers, but the schemes to break up his marriage continue apace.
 Donna gives her enemies ammunition by allowing Owen to kiss her.
 Just then, Eric—whom she thought was lost forever—is wheeled into the room and sees them.
 He eventually forgives her, but Thorne hires Donna and Owen lookalikes to make out in front of a secret camera (which a suspicious Eric himself had installed) in Owen's office.
 The truth eventually comes out, and Eric and Donna remain together.

 At one point, Ridge thought Eric was lost forever, too.
 He even heard Eric's voice, begging his son to let him go.
 Ridge listens to this grief-induced hallucination and pulls the plug on Eric's breathing machine.
 After his recovery, Eric learns of this seeming treachery, which allows his younger son, Rick, to exploit this rift.
-Eventually, Eric fires Ridge and appoints Rick as president of the company.
+Eventually, Eric fires Ridge and appoints Rick as President of the company.
 Later, Eric has a change of heart and steps down as CEO so that he can give the job to Ridge.
-The animosity between Rick and Ridge reaches new heights when Rick accidentally crashes his car and kills his sole passenger: Ridge's daughter Phoebe.
+The animosity between Rick and Ridge reaches new heights when Rick accidentally crashes his car and kills Phoebe.
 Rick manages to use even this situation as a means of exploiting Eric's pity.
 But he still is unable to get his way, which leads to him secretly stealing Forrester designs and giving them to Forrester's rival: Jackie M. Designs.
 Eric eventually forgives his son and resists efforts from Stephanie and others in the family to prosecute him for his crime.